 However, other Democrats maintained their condemnation of Northam.
 Sen. Cory Booker of New Jersey, a 2020 presidential hopeful, said Friday that he still thinks Northam should step down.

 "I think it dredges up very hurtful, painful things from the past. ...
 I think he's betrayed the public trust, and he should resign," Booker said during an appearance in Iowa.

 In their statements Thursday, the Black Caucus and Democratic congressional delegation also reiterated their calls for the governor to step down, and the state House Democrats — who also previously called for Northam's resignation — said they remain disappointed in him.

-As for Herring, the congressional delegation cited his personal apologies and "in-depth discussions" with Virginia leaders in explaining why they were responding differently to his blackface admission.
+, the congressional delegation cited his personal apologies and "in-depth discussions" with Virginia leaders in explaining why they were responding differently to his blackface admission.

 "The attorney general has earnestly reached out to each of us to apologize and express his deep remorse," said a statement by Virginia's two U.S. senators and seven Democratic members of Congress.

 Regarding the accusation against Fairfax, the black lawmakers said the sexual assault allegation against him must be "thoroughly investigated by the appropriate agencies."
 The House Democrats said they would "continue to monitor" the accusation, while the congressional delegation said it respects "the right of women to come forward and be heard."